freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 - references from `refs/`
 - globals
 - table metadata from `table.json`
-- material profiles from `materials.v1.json`
+- material profiles from `materials.json` (restored last, against the fully built hierarchy)

 ## Material Restore

-`VpeMaterialV1Reader` owns the material-restore pass.
+`VpeMaterialReader` owns the material-restore pass.

 It reads:

-- `meta/materials.v1.json`
+- `meta/materials.json`
-- `meta/textures.bin`
+- the source textures under `table/textures/`, cooked through the local cache (see [Texture Loading](#texture-loading))

 It then: